imran22855/BitTrade-Pro/replit.md

 ## Overview

 BitTrader Pro is an automated Bitcoin trading application that provides real-time market data, algorithmic trading strategies, and portfolio management.
-The platform allows users to configure trading bots with various strategies, backtest them against historical data, and execute paper trading with a simulated $100,000 starting balance.
+The platform allows users to configure trading bots with various strategies (including Grid Trading, Moving Average Crossover, RSI, MACD, and Bollinger Bands), backtest them against historical data, and execute paper trading with a simulated $100,000 starting balance.
 The application is designed for both beginner and experienced traders, offering a professional financial application aesthetic inspired by industry-leading platforms like Coinbase, Binance, and Robinhood.

 ## User Preferences